JanusMilan/loging-scripts/programs_for_backend_entries/ReadMe.txt

 → "search_cross_compiler_error.py":          for searching of cross-compiler errors → "extract_monthly_backend_entries":         for filtering out all frontend errors
-→ "extract_and_analyze_backend_errors":      for extraction and classification of frontend errors
+→ "extract_and_analyze_backend_errors":      for extraction and classification of frontend errors → "find_and_print_thread_entries.py":        for searching the messages which are related to thread from the given line number